foundation/panini/readme.md

 Data can also be inserted into the page itself with a Front Matter template at the top of the file.

+The reserved `path` variable is added to every page.
+This stores the path to the current page, excluding the filename.

 Lastly, the reserved `page` variable is added to every page template as it renders.
 It contains the name of the page being rendered, without the extension.

 ## CLI